kellpossible/cargo-i18n/README.md

 ## Examples

 For an example usage, including localizing sub-crates as libraries, you can see the [source code](https://github.com/kellpossible/cargo-i18n/) for this project, which localizes itself.
-This project was originally created to aid in the work in progress [coster](https://github.com/kellpossible/coster) self-hosted web application.
+This project was originally created to aid in the localization for the [coster (work in progress)](https://github.com/kellpossible/coster) self-hosted web application.

 ## i18n.toml Configuration